LITTLE LIGHTS CHRISTIAN EARLY LEARNING CENTER

-EVACUATION OF PREMISES: If for any reason we would need to evacuate our school, an example would be due to a fire; we will call/email parents, transport the children, and wait for your arrival.
-Our evacuation site is a 1/2 mile north of us, in the Larkridge Shopping Center, at Centennial Bank and Trust (formerly Summit Bank & Trust).
-The address is 16501 Washington St, Thornton, 80023, Phone: 303-255-1000 or 303-227-3505, Rylee McHone, General Manager.
+EVACUATION OF PREMISES: If for any reason we would need to evacuate our school, an example would be due to a fire; we will call/email/text parents, transport the children, and wait for your arrival.
+Our evacuation site is just south of us (144th & I-25) at Hilton Garden/Candlewood Inns (managed together) at 14362 Lincoln Way, Thornton, 80023, Phone: 303-255-1000 or 303-227-3505, Rylee McHone, General Manager.

 FIRE: Fire evacuation plans are posted in each classroom by the door.
 We have a monitored fire alarm system.
-If a detector senses smoke or fire, an alarm will sound in our school and will automatically notify Metro Fire Department for their response.
+If a detector senses smoke or fire, an alarm will sound in our school and will automatically notify North Metro Fire Department for their response.
 An orderly evacuation of the school will begin immediately, followed by contacting parents to come pick up their child.
 Drills are scheduled by the Director, at various times, so everyone is familiar with the routine and conduct of same.
 Our school is also inspected annually by the Fire Department for fire safety.
 A child with any physical disability preventing them from walking on their own will be carried to safety.

 LOCKDOWN/INTRUDER: If an unknown person, perceived in any way as a threat, enters our property or attempts to enter our school, 911 will be called immediately.
 Any children/teachers on the playground will immediately called inside and the door to the playground will be locked.
 (All other doors are locked throughout the day.)
 Children and teachers will take cover inside being protected from windows and kept out of sight.
 Parents will be notified.
 If a SHOOTER somehow enters our school, 911 will have already been called, teachers will lock their own classroom doors and, with children, will huddle in a tight-knit, quiet group behind the protection of our heavy classroom tables turned on their side.